Places available in 2023

 The Main Lesson structure established in the Primary School years is preserved throughout the Middle School and students continue to explore a full range of academic subjects.
 As the students mature, they are encouraged to be more responsible as they move from classroom to classroom which strengthens their experience of independence.

-The development of the will in the Preschool and feelings in the Primary School is now tempered by the more intellectual emphasis in the Middle School providing age appropriate, engaging learning.
+The development of their will in the early years and feelings in the Primary School is now tempered by the more intellectual emphasis in the Secondary School providing age-appropriate, engaging learning.